 Historically, the DNS has been divided between country code top-level domains (ccTLDs) comprised of two characters and generic top-level domains (gTLDs) comprised of three or more characters.

-The AGB prevented ISO-3166-1 alpha-3 codes from being applied for as new gTLDs.
+The AGB prevented most allocated ISO-3166-1 alpha-3 codes from being applied for as new gTLDs.

 The AGB does not address the precedent of why .com is part of the DNS, but all other ISO-3166-1 alpha-3 codes are reserved.